openmobilityfoundation/mobility-data-specification/data-types.md

 | `gps`          | [GPS][gps]    | Required              | Telemetry position data                                      |
 | `battery_percent`       | Integer          | Required if Applicable | Percent battery charge of vehicle, expressed between 0 and 100 |
 | `fuel_percent`       | Integer          | Required if Applicable | Percent fuel in vehicle, expressed between 0 and 100 |

-(?)
-What about  other types of sensor data, e.g. accelerometer?
-Scooter tip sensors?
-Should that be telemetry or an event or ... ?

 ### GPS Data